 Agatha Christie’s Murder on the Orient Express is suitable for ages 12 and up with minimal adult language.
 This classic literary mystery is full of dramatic plot twists and multiple acts of violence — like murder (obviously).

-The Jarson Kaplan Theater at Aronoff Center for the Arts, 650 Walnut St. Cincinnati, OH 45202
+Due to construction, performances will take place at Aronoff Center for the Arts in the Jarson-Kaplan Theater, 650 Walnut St. Cincinnati, OH 45202

 Andrew is very happy to be back at Cincinnati Playhouse in the Park, where he was last seen in Circle Mirror Transformation.
 Other credits include the Broadway national tour of War Horse, Williamstown Theatre Festival, Pearl Theater, Milwaukee Repertory Theater (six seasons), Great Lakes Theatre (nine seasons), Utah Shakespeare Festival (three seasons), Idaho Shakespeare Festival (five seasons), Studio Theatre DC, Barrington Stage Company, Goodman Theatre, Cleveland Play House (six seasons), City Theater Company (four seasons); and many more.
 Film and